 - 3 large fresh eggs

-- 1 cup freshly grated real Parmesan cheese
+- 1 cup freshly grated real Parmesan cheese plus more for garnish

 - 400 g spaghetti reserve cooking water

 - fresh cracked black pepper